 The List Of Unsafe Foods For Parrots

-Apples should therefore be cored, or have their seeds removed, before being offered to your pet bird.
+You should core apples, or have their seeds removed, before feeding them to your parrot.

 The source of the poison is a fungicidal toxin called persin, which is present in the plant.

-The lowest concentration of the poison is in the pulp of the fruit, low enough so that it is considered harmless for humans.
+The lowest concentration of the persin is in the pulp of the fruit, but it is low enough to be harmless for humans.